 - Ad hoc groups.
 Arts Nova Scotia defines an ad hoc group as a group of (minimum three) professional artists, the majority of whom reside in Nova Scotia, formed for the specific purpose of creating a unique work.
 Ad hoc groups must include the social insurance number of the signatory applicant who will accept the T4A slip on the grant for taxable income purposes.

-- The Grants to Organizations and Small Groups grant does not provide financial support to the cultural industries (e.g. commercial film and video production, music videos, recording, publishing, commercial design, or production crafts (with the exception of publishers applying for commissioning grants).
+- The Grants to Organizations and Small Groups grant does not provide support to the cultural industries (e.g. commercial film and video production, music videos, television shows, recording, publishing, commercial design, or production crafts (with the exception of publishers applying for commissioning grants).